Different Types of Semi-Trailer Axles

 Cons of Leaf Spring Axles

-Leaf spring axles are good for: Flatbeds, Lowboys, Reefers, Dumps, Dry Vans, Tanks, Tippers, Yard Tractors, Moving Floors, Hopper Bottoms
+Leaf spring axles are suitable for: Flatbeds, Lowboys, Reefers, Dumps, Dry Vans, Tanks, Tippers, Yard Tractors, Moving Floors, Hopper Bottoms

 Torsion Axles

-Torsion axles are made up of rubber cords inside the axle tube, which aid in suspension and shock absorption.
-In contrast to leaf spring axles, torsion provides suspension support by the compression of the rubber cords.
-They are installed directly to the trailer frame by welding or bolts to create more stability.
+Torsion axles consist of rubber cords inside the axle tube, which aid in suspension and shock absorption.
+In contrast to leaf spring axles, torsion provides suspension support by compressing the rubber cords.
+To create more stability, they are installed directly to the trailer frame by welding or bolts.

 Pros of Torsion Axles